summersmaggie/volunteer_tracker/README.md

 # Volunteer Tracker

-#### A Volunteer Tracker App created with PostgreSQL, Sinatra, and Ruby.
+#### A Volunteer Tracker App created with Postgres, Sinatra, and Ruby.
 02/23/2018

 #### By **Maggie Summers**